PROGRAM DEADLINES

 PROGRAM INFORMATION

-SOU is operating under specific protocols to ensure community safety and compliance with current state and federal guidelines.
-Please note that students will need to abide by the following guidelines:
+COVID-19 POLICY FOR 2023: SOU continues to operate under protocols outlined by the Oregon Health Authority for in-person classes and on campus events to ensure community safety and compliance with current state and federal guidelines.
+Please note that students are currently not required, but may need to provide proof of vaccination.

 - Masks are currently not required to participate in programs on campus, but are recommended.